TheExploration/Name-Spoofer/README.md

 ## Name-Spoofer
-Minecraft forge 1.8.9 Name Spoofer mod (Changes the any string displayed on your screen visually.
+# Minecraft Forge 1.8.9 Name Spoofer Mod

+(Changes the any string displayed on your screen visually.
 It does not atcually change any strings)

 ## Commands